 2. High frame rate scientific cameras

-If you need a camera capable of achieving very short exposure times and/or reaching out high frame rates, you can go for one of the cameras listed below.
-Please note that most of cameras can achieve higher frame rate by digitally cropping the size of the sensor and only acquiring light from pixels within this cropped region.
-Most cameras also feature several different readout modes, each with a specific frame rate: typically, the slower the frame rate, the lower the readout noise, so the user has the choice between speed and sensitivity.
+If your scientific imaging requires a very short exposure time and/or high frame rates, you can choose one of the cameras listed below.
+Most of these cameras can achieve higher frame rates by digitally cropping the size of the sensor and acquiring light only from pixels within this cropped region.
+Most cameras also feature several different readout modes, each with a specific frame rate.
+Typically, the slower the frame rate, the lower the readout noise, allowing users to choose between speed and sensitivity.

-• Section d) Global shutter vs. rolling shutter discusses the differences, advantages and drawbacks of global and rolling shutter cameras.
+- Section d) Global shutter vs. rolling shutter: Explains the differences, advantages, and drawbacks of global and rolling shutters.

 a) Very high-speed CMOS , SCMOS and SPADs (100+ fps)